varunteja007006/Practice/Practice TS/README.md

     public cameraMode: string,
     public filter: string,
     public burstMode: number,
-    public short: string /* You can have additional properties but it must have all properties defined in interface 'TakePhoto' & 'Story'
+    public short: string /*
+      You can have additional properties but it MUST have all properties defined in interface 'TakePhoto' & 'Story'
     */
   ) {}